foxssake/netfox/examples/forest-brawl/README.md

 Among others, you may specify your player name ( defaults to a random animal ).

-Once done, move on to either the LAN or Noray tab, depending on whether you want to player over LAN or over the internet.
+Once done, move on to either the LAN or Noray tab, depending on whether you want to play over LAN or over the internet.

 ### LAN